chrismhodgson/nextjs-pfrac/data/_pages/competitions/club-championship.md

 title: Club Championship
 order: 10
 ---
-### The 2022 Club Championship
+#### The 2022 Club Championship

 The format of the Championship in 2022 is unchanged from the planned 2020 Championship, with many of the same races.

-All the events are listed in the [Calendar](https://pfrac.chrishodgson.co.uk/calendar) with links for further information – use the _Championship_ filter.
+All the events are listed in the [Calendar](https://pfrac.chrishodgson.co.uk/calendar) with links for further information – Club Championship races are identified with (C).

 The competition involves races across three main sections (Road, Trail/Cross-Country and Fell) plus the club mile.
 The Championship comprises 22 fixed races (7 from each section plus the club mile), but two of the events are local series of races: Spencer's Dash (road) and Silkstone Shuffle (trail/cross country).
 Members can run as many of the Spencer's Dash or Silkstone Shuffle series as they wish, and their season’s best time from each will be counted.